--1.
+- -1.
 The following documents shall be submitted to ClassNK as examination materials related to the support structure (tower) design evaluation.
-The documents may be in a format that combines the following items.
+The documents may be in a format that combines the following items. - (1) Report related to design basis (which may be common with the wind turbine design evaluation, including the contents described in 3.2.3-1) - (2) If a tower described in the type certificate is to be used, the values of the design load set at the time of the type certification (certification design load), and the site-specific load obtained from the integrated load analysis (site load), and a report on their comparison - (3) If the site load exceeds the certified design load in (2) above, or if a tower not mentioned in the type certificate is to be used, a report on the strength calculation of the structural design of the tower with the site load applied - (4) Report showing that the tower to be used satisfies the requirements of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05] - (5) Report including the results of consideration of the items specified in 6.2 (If there are items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation^[1-05], it must include items for the contents of Annex F.) - (6) Report on the change in the vibration mode/natural vibration frequency from the type certification conditions - (7) Of the items among the support structure structural drawings and strength calculation documents (including details related to construction) to be attached to the construction plan notification based on the Electricity Business Act, the items which are not included in (1) to (6) above. - (8) Materials summarizing the details listed below for the tower manufacturing evaluation. - 1) If a tower described in the type certification will be selected (including the selection of the manufacturing plant described in the type certification), then the expected timing of the decision on the manufacturing plant. - 2) In cases other than 1) above, the policy related to the manufacturing evaluation, and the estimated timing of the decision on that policy.

-- (1) Report related to design basis (which may be common with the wind turbine design evaluation, including the contents described in 3.2.3-1) - (2) If a tower described in the type certificate is to be used, the values of the design load set at the time of the type certification (certification design load), and the site-specific load obtained from the integrated load analysis (site load), and a report on their comparison - (3) If the site load exceeds the certified design load in (2) above, or if a tower not mentioned in the type certificate is to be used, a report on the strength calculation of the structural design of the tower with the site load applied - (4) Report showing that the tower to be used satisfies the requirements of the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05] - (5) Report including the results of consideration of the items specified in 6.2 - (6) Report on the change in the vibration mode/natural vibration frequency from the type certification conditions - -2.
-If no application for examination for the support structure (Foundation) design evaluation is made, the following documents shall be submitted to ClassNK from among the examination materials specified in 1.5.6-1.
+1.5.6 Materials related to the support structure (Foundation) design evaluation

-- (1) Of the support structure strength calculation documents attached to the construction plan notification based on the Electricity Business Act, a report that corresponds to the following details - Geotechnical investigation - Seismic response analysis - Work execution plan - Special materials - Foundation drawings around tower anchorage zone - 1.5.6 Materials related to the support structure (Foundation) design evaluation - -1.
-The following documents shall be submitted to ClassNK as examination materials related to the Support structure (Foundation) design evaluation. - Support structure strength calculation documents attached to the construction plan notification based on the Electricity Business Act - (2) Overview materials on the support structure design (in case the Support Structure Certification Subcommittee Foundation and Ground Section Meeting specified in 1.4.9-4. is to be hold)
+- -1.
+The following documents shall be submitted to ClassNK as examination materials related to the Support structure (Foundation) design evaluation. - (1) Support structure structural drawings and strength calculation documents (including details related to construction) to be attached to the construction plan notification based on the Electricity Business Act - (2) Explanatory materials for the following items related to the support structure design (in case the Support Structure Certification Subcommittee Foundation and Ground Section Meeting specified in 1.4.9-3. is to be hold) - Overview of the power plant plan - Items that deviate from the Guidelines for Design of Wind Turbine Support Structures and Foundation^[J-05] related to foundation design, and details of the handling policy and study items related to them (including the details related to the applicable items in Annex G.) - Overview of structural design of support structure